Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Prominence - reviews, citations, how well known your business is online

-You can’t control proximity (you’re based where you’re based).
+You can't control proximity (you're based where you're based).
 But you can absolutely control the other two.
-And here’s something most agencies won’t tell you: proximity matters less than you think for service area businesses.
-If you’re a mobile mechanic or a plumber who travels to jobs, Google weighs relevance and prominence more heavily because your exact location matters less to the customer.
+And here's something most agencies won't tell you: proximity matters less than you think for service area businesses.
+If you're a mobile mechanic or a plumber who travels to jobs, Google weighs relevance and prominence more heavily because your exact location matters less to the customer.
+The full breakdown of what moves these levers is in our Maps ranking factors guide.

-For a detailed breakdown of how “near me” searches actually work and how to win them suburb by suburb, our guide to winning near me searches across Melbourne covers the full strategy including suburb clustering, location page templates and the Maps vs organic distinction.
+For a detailed breakdown of how 'near me' searches actually work and how to win them suburb by suburb, our guide to winning near me searches across Melbourne covers the full strategy including suburb clustering, location page templates and the Maps vs organic distinction.

 Organic listings (the compounding asset)